kovalishin94/mass_postgres_sql/README.md

 1) Create sql.txt with query in main folder
 2) Configure config.yaml
-3) run main.py
+3) Run main.py
-4) get result in "results" folder
+4) Get result in "results" folder
+5) See errors in log.txt